 2. Apply Drywall Primer

 If you are painting brand new drywall, apply a drywall primer sealer first, followed by latex paint.
-Sherwin Williams has a good product called Drywall Primer, but another primer is fine as long as it’s meant for priming new, unpainted drywall.
-Also, new drywall is usually very dusty from sanding, and it’s important to remove the sanding dust before applying the primer, otherwise the surface will become rough and need to be sanded again.
+Sherwin Williams has a good product called Drywall Primer, but another primer is fine as long as it’s meant for priming brand new drywall.

-If you are repainting a painted wall, and the new color is much lighter than the existing color, you will probably need to use a regular wall primer first to ensure coverage, without having to apply multiple coats of paint.
-You should always use primer if you’re painting red over white.
-I like to use Sherwin Williams Multi-Purpose latex primer for that purpose.
-I get the primer tinted to a gray color, which works better than tinting it red.
+If you are repainting a wall, and the new color is much lighter than the existing color, you might need to use a regular wall primer first to ensure good coverage.
+You should always use primer if you’re painting certain colors like red over white.
+Grey tinted primer works great for that.

 3. Roll the Wall Paint In One Direction

 Rolling a wall is simple when done correctly.
 Buy a telescoping painting pole from the paint store.
 A painting pole saves time and makes the job easier on your back.
 To achieve a uniform paint finish, roll from one corner of the wall towards the other, in one direction only.
 By rolling the wall in one direction, the paint finish will dry evenly, and the end result will look a lot better.
-This technique is important when painting eggshell because shiny paint tends to reveal start and stop marks more than flat paints.
-Painting every wall in a room this way not only looks better, but it’s a lot faster.
+This technique is important when using shiny paints like eggshell and semi-gloss because these paints are reflective and show roller marks a lot more than flat.

 4. Roll the Wall Paint From Top to Bottom

-I always see people on home improvement shows rolling drywall the wrong way.
-If you want to finish the job quickly, and professionally, roll the entire wall evenly from top to bottom, in one direction, as explained in the previous tip.
+If you want to finish the job quickly, roll the entire wall evenly from top to bottom, in one direction, as explained earlier.
 Don’t roll the middle of the wall first, then the top, and then the bottom last.
 Cut-in the whole room first, before rolling.
 Start in the corner, and roll from top to bottom, all the way to the other corner.
-Use a 9-inch roller, painting pole and a 5 gallon bucket.
+Use a 9-inch roller, painting pole and a 5 gallon bucket or tray.

 5. Box the Paint

 If you have more than one paint can for the color you’re painting in the room, dump each can into a 5 gallon bucket and stir well.
-This is called boxing the paint.
 Sometimes the paint color in one can is slightly different than one of the other cans, even though it’s the same color.
 The tiny difference in color can lead to a major problem if you don’t mix all the paint cans together in the beginning.
 If you pour in the second can after you’ve already finished cutting and rolling the first coat, you will probably end up with a noticeable color difference in the corners after rolling the second coat.
-The color difference in the corners will show up a lot more with darker paint.
+The color difference in the corners will show up a lot more with darker paint like green or blue.